Skip to main content

 3. All warehouses will be placed in a default region initially.

-• The Inventory Forecasting Report will allow you to group and view inventory by region.
+Once configured, the Inventory Forecasting Report will allow you to group and view inventory by region.
+Replenishment recommendations will be calculated per region, not globally.
+You can also configure non-sharing warehouses within regions for even tighter control.

 Example Scenario